 Traveling is great, but sometimes you want to spend more time somewhere new for a little while.
-Putting down roots can be pricey, but the actual cost depends a lot on where you’re considering living as well as what you plan to do while you’re there.
+Putting down roots can be pricey.
+However, the actual cost depends a lot on where you’re considering living as well as what you plan to do while you’re there.
 Are you going to work while there?
 Where do you want to stay?
 There are a number of questions that affect the answer to the question “how much does it cost to live abroad”.

 Let’s take a look at two of the most important factors.